You should expect only one to contact you for every 100 visitors to your real estate website.

 When you want to provide additional information for prospects, use other landing pages on your website to drive natural traffic and increase your CRO.
 These other landing pages serve as further conversion opportunities when used correctly.

-Any time you provide pricing options, make sure to include a phone number or email address for customers to follow up with questions.
+Any time you provide pricing options, including a phone number or email address, customers can follow up with questions.

 A blog is another cornerstone to building targeted website traffic.
-Not only are blog posts valuable content for a well-made website.
-They’re also essential calls to action and significant boosters of CRO.
+Not only are blog posts valuable content for a well-made website, but they’re also essential calls to action and significant boosters of CRO.

 You can provide tips or guides on house-hunting.
-You can also communicate real estate trends for renters and buyers to grow your conversion rates.
+To grow your conversion rates, you can also communicate real estate trends for renters and buyers.

 Blog posts about these topics should be accompanied by relevant contact information to show your interest and ability to communicate with buyers.